chrisjsewell/jsonextended/README.md

 # JSON Extended

-A python module to extend the json package; treating path structures, with nested directories and multiple .json files, as a single json.
+A module to extend the python json package functionality:

-It provides:

-- Functions for decoding/encoding between the on-disk JSON structure and in-memory nested dictionary structure, including
+-  decoding/encoding between the on-disk JSON structure and in-memory nested dictionary structure, including:

+   -  treating path structures, with nested directories and multiple .json files, as a single json.

    -  on-disk indexing of the json structure (using the ijson package)

    -  extended data type serialisation (numpy.ndarray, Decimals, pint.Quantities)

-- Functions for viewing and manipulating the nested dictionaries
+-  viewing and manipulating the nested dictionaries:

+   -  enhanced pretty printer

-    - including Javascript rendered, expandable tree in the Jupyter Notebook
+   -  Javascript rendered, expandable tree in the Jupyter Notebook

+   -  filter, merge, flatten, unflatten functions

 -  Units schema concept to apply and convert physical units (using the pint package)

 -  Parser abstract class for dealing with converting other file formats to JSON

 ## Installation

     pip install jsonextended